-On Wednesday, a survey showed that growth in China's services sector, an industry of growing important in the country, in June fell to its slowest pace in nine months.
+A survey showed that growth in China's services sector, an industry of growing importance in the country, fell in June to its slowest pace in nine months.